coleww/yarray/README.md

 1.5 way data-binding between an array and some dom inputs.

-given an array, yarray creates html `<input type="text">` elements bound to each element of the yarray'd array<sup>1</sup>, and returns an update function for switching the bound array.
+given an array, yarray creates html `<input type="text">` elements bound to each element of the yarray'd array<sup>1</sup>, and returns an update function for switching out the bound array. its 1.5 way data-binding because data flows freely from the dom to the array, but the other way only sort of kinda. yarray does this with some pretty awful javascript, i bet it leaks memory or exposes your credit card information or something, idk whatever MIT LICENSE.

 ## -- useful for:
 ### // COMPLEX DATA ENTRY \\\\